Military Medical Standards for Enlistment and Commission

 Lactase deficiency is disqualifying only if of sufficient severity to require frequent intervention, or to interfere with normal function

-Current or history of gastrointestinal functional and motility disorders within the past 2 years, including, but not limited to pseudo-obstruction, megacolon, history of volvulus, or chronic constipation and/or diarrhea, regardless of cause, persisting or symptomatic in the past 2 years, is disqualifying.
+Current or history of gastrointestinal functional and motility disorders within the past two years, including, but not limited to pseudo-obstruction, megacolon, history of volvulus, or chronic constipation or diarrhea, regardless of cause, persisting or symptomatic in the past two years, is disqualifying.

 Current or history of irritable bowel syndrome of sufficient severity to require frequent intervention or to interfere with normal function is disqualifying.